DigiBP/DigiBP_VacherinFribourgeois/documentation/20200528_case description.md

-This could also be achieved in an actual case by providing a template for the RfX response.
+This could also be achieved in an actual case by providing a template for the RFI response.
 Afterwards, the needed information is extracted from the email in the following scenario.
 It runs every 15 minutes when turned on.